Optimal power extraction from active particles with hidden states

 \end{small}If no further assumptions can be made regarding the process $w(t)$, one can now truncate the sum and substitute the resulting expression into Eq.~\eqref{eq:v_opt_gen_L} to obtain, by invoking Eq.~\eqref{eq:opt_force_general} and recalling $\mathbb{E}_w[w]=0$, the optimal protocol in the asymptotic case ${\rm Pe} \ll 1$, \begin{small}

 \end{small}The form of Eq.~\eqref{eq:mathcalL_exp_one} matches the RnT result, Eq.~\eqref{eq:Q_leading}, except for the appearance of a term depending on the second-order cumulant $\overline{w^2(t)}^{(v),c}$, which was absent in the RnT case due to the norm of the self-propulsion velocity being constant.
-This approach generalises straightforwardly to higher dimensions.
+The correlation functions of the hidden state $w(t)$ in Eq.~\eqref{eq:mathcalL_exp_one} can be reconstructed from observable trajectories (see SM Sec.~\ref{sr:new_infer}), allowing us to relax \emph{a posteriori} the requirement that the equations governing the dynamics of $w(t)$ be known, and to extract work even in this case.

 In SM Sec.~\ref{sr:V}, we apply the general result obtained above to the specific case of a one-dimensional AOU process, the simplest canonical active particle model with a continuous self-propulsion state \cite{martin2021statistical}.
-There, the dynamics of $w(t)$ are captured by the equilibrium linear Langevin equation $\dot{w}(t) = - \mu w(t) + \sqrt{2 D_w} \eta(t)$, with $\eta(t)$ a zero-mean, unit variance white noise with diffusivity $D_w$, whence $\sigma_w^2 = D_w/\mu$.
-We find that the average extractable power from an AOU particle with hidden self-propulsion velocity in the low-${\rm Pe}$ asymptote is bound above by
+We find the average extractable power from an AOU particle with hidden self-propulsion velocity in the low-${\rm Pe}$ asymptote is bound above by

 and further compute the second moment of the power output distribution (SM Sec.~\ref{sr:III}).